-As one of the world’s most respected medical research and treatment centers, Mayo Clinic is known for its ongoing innovations in health care.
-And now there’s another breakthrough: Using custom apps for physicians and patients on iPhone, iPad, and iPad mini, Mayo is transforming the capabilities of individualized patient care.
+As one of the world’s most respected medical research and treatment centres, Mayo Clinic is known for its ongoing innovations in healthcare.
+And now there’s another breakthrough: using customised apps for doctors and patients on iPhone, iPad and iPad mini, Mayo is transforming the capabilities of individualised patient care.

-The clinic’s adoption of iPhone, iPad, and custom in-house apps reflects the Mayo Clinic’s commitment to the latest advances.
+The clinic’s adoption of iPhone, iPad and customised in-house apps reflects Mayo Clinic’s commitment to the latest advances.

 With more than 15,000 iOS devices on the clinic’s network, building apps for this platform was a priority.

 Mark Henderson, Division Chair, Information Technology, Mayo Clinic

 To make the most of electronic medical records (EMRs) and other data, Mayo developed Synthesis Mobile, a powerful app that taps into hundreds of internal systems, giving doctors instant access to patient details via iPhone or iPad.